When I think about blogging, I always think about a quote from my favorite copywriter.

-So what does running the 3k steeplechase have to do with writing a health blog?
+So what does running the 3k steeplechase do with writing a health blog?

 Strategy and organization, my friends.
 It’s critical in both situations.

-The problem is that they have no plan, no tools to help them succeed, and no strategy.
+The problem is that they start without a plan, tools to help them succeed, or strategy.
 It’s easy to get burnt out quickly when that’s your situation.

-Today, I’m going to give you tools to help you succeed, so your health blog stays organized and strategic.
+Today, I will give you tools to help you succeed so your health blog stays organized and strategic.

-This is a notetaking tool I use to help me gather story ideas and write blogs faster.
-Yes, you can totally use your notes app on your phone.
-But, I like the interface of Evernote and how the desktop and mobile versions are integrated.
+Evernote is a notetaking tool.
+I use it to gather story ideas and write blogs.
+Yes, you can use your notes app on your phone.
+But, I like the interface of Evernote and how desktop and mobile versions are integrated.

 So how do I use Evernote?